What is a Highway Maintenance Worker?

 |State||Annual Mean Salary|

-What Tools & Technology do Highway Maintenance Workers Use?
+Tools & Technologies Used by Highway Maintenance Workers

 - Microsoft Excel